CodepathAndroid3/CodePathProjects/README.md

 **Milestone 2** | Unit 11: Deadline April 29th:

 Required:
--Make login screen.
+- Make login screen.
--Set up back4 (User data)
+- Set up back4 (User data)
--Establish structure for user accounts.
+- Establish structure for user accounts.
--Set up camera for profile picture.
+- Set up camera for profile picture.

 **Milestone 3** | Unit 12: Deadline May 6th:

 Required:
--Favorite tab
+- Favorite tab
--Incoporating favoriting, having the data saved for the account -Unfavoriting.
+- Incoporating favoriting, having the data saved for the account
+- Unfavoriting.
--Favorite tab, when clicking on episode, you go to the tv show detail.
+- Favorite tab, when clicking on episode, you go to the tv show detail.

 **Milestone 4** | Unit 13: Deadline May 13th:

 Required:
-Note feature for TV shows in favorite.
+- Note feature for TV shows in favorite.
 (Basically any notes the user want to make note of for that show)

 Optional: